-- It is acknowledged that sworn investigators of the Milwaukee County District Attorney's Office operate in civilian or soft attire during the course of their regularly assigned duties. - The BWC should be affixed to the investigator's protective body armor, facing outward at mid-chest level, with the use of office-approved mounting accessories that can be adjusted depending on the individual investigator's body size and/or assignment. - 3.
+- 1. It is acknowledged that sworn investigators of the Milwaukee County District Attorney's Office operate in civilian or soft attire during the course of their regularly assigned duties. - The BWC should be affixed to the investigator's protective body armor, facing outward at mid-chest level, with the use of office-approved mounting accessories that can be adjusted depending on the individual investigator's body size and/or assignment. - 3.
 BWC should be worn in a location and manner that maximizes the camera's ability to capture audio/video footage of the investigator's activities. - 4.
-Investigators not expected to jeopardize their safety in order to obtain better audio/video recordings.
+Investigators are not expected to jeopardize their safety in order to obtain better audio/video recordings.

-C. AUDIO / VIDEO RECORDING
+C. USE OF AUDIO / VIDEO RECORDINGS WITH BWC